Rectangular Matrix Additions in Low and High Temperatures: Bessel functions and Dunkl operators

 \subsection{Type BC Dunkl operators}

-As a special class of differential operators, Dunkl operators were introduced in \cite{D}, and can be thought as a generalization of the usual partial derivatives on multivariate analytic functions, that take Fourier kernels as eigenfunction.
-We briefly review the basic general theory of Dunkl opertors in Appendix A, and in this section, we specify to a special class of rational Dunkl operators under root system of type BC, which is parametrized by a single variable $\theta>0$ and plays a central role in Section \ref{sec:lowtemp}.
-For the convenience of readers, we redefine this operator in a more concrete and straightforward way.
+As a special class of differential operators, Dunkl operators were introduced in~\cite{D}, and can be thought of as a generalization of the usual partial derivatives on multivariate analytic functions, which take Fourier kernels as eigenfunctions.
+For the purpose of this paper, we specify to a~special class of rational Dunkl operators under root system of type BC, which is parametrized by a single variable $\theta>0$ and plays a central role in Section~\ref{sec:lowtemp}.
+For more detailed exposition of Dunkl theory, see~\cite{A,Ro}.

-\begin{definition} For $N\ge M\ge 2, \theta>0$, let $D_{i}$ be a differential operator acting on analytic functions on $\C^{M}$ with variables $z_{1},..,z_{M}$, that
+\begin{Definition} For $M\ge N\ge 2$, $\theta>0$, let $D_{i}$ be a differential operator acting on analytic functions on $\C^{N}$ with variables $x_{1},\dots,x_{N}$, that

-where $\sigma_{i}$ interchanges $z_{i}$ and $-z_{i}$, $\sigma_{ij}$ interchanges $z_{i}$ and $z_{j}$, and $\tau_{ij}$ interchanges $z_{i}$ and $-z_{j}$. \end{definition}
+where $\sigma_{i}$ interchanges $x_{i}$ and $-x_{i}$, $\sigma_{ij}$ interchanges $x_{i}$ and $x_{j}$, and $\tau_{ij}$ interchanges $x_{i}$ and $-x_{j}$. \end{Definition}

-\begin{remark} $D_{i}$'s are special cases of the rational Dunkl operator in Definition \ref{def:rationaldunkl}, such that the reflections $s_{\alpha}$ for $\alpha\in R$ are specified as following: